mastermindLAB/Sue-s_vehicle/sale_recmd.md

 Based on Sue's consideration she prioritizes the vehicle which has more safety feature.
 This is her **utmost priority**.

-Based on the Sue list I have visualized ten available cars based on their `Safety Rating`.
+On the Sue list I have visualized ten available cars based on their `Safety Rating`.
 From the below diagram its shows she had selected two cars from Toyota: `Matrix` , `RAV4 LE` , Nissan: `Rogue`, Ford: `Edge SEL` and Mazda: `CX-5` all have safety rating `4`.

 Nevertheless Toyota: `Prius`, Ford: `Focus`, Kia: `Ronda` and `Soul EX`, and finally, Honda: `CRV` got safety rating `5`.
 I am preferring those car having safety rating 5 first.